Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 This is a course which I have purchased  but have yet to start working on.
 Based on the course materials, this mostly overlaps with the CRTO's syllabus, but  goes a bit further.
-Based  on [this review][https://github.com/ryan412/ADLabsReview] written by a guy who has both CRTO and PTX(but v1), he rates them both as *intermediate* in terms of difficulty.
+According to [this review][https://github.com/ryan412/ADLabsReview] written by a guy who has both CRTO and PTX(v1), he rates them both as *intermediate* in terms of difficulty.
 But I would definitely say the PTX is tougher.